Board of Directors: Sunny Nestler (Chair), Roxanne Panchasi, Terra Poirier (Secretary), Molly Randhawa, Eleanor Wearing (Treasurer)

-UNIT/PITT (formerly the Helen Pitt Gallery) is a non-profit artist run centre dedicated to the promotion of experimental contemporary art that addresses social, political, cultural, and critical issues.
+UNIT/PITT Society for Art & Critical Awareness (formerly the Helen Pitt Gallery) is a non-profit artist run centre dedicated to the promotion of experimental contemporary art that addresses social, political, cultural, and critical issues.

-UNIT/PITT is actively involved in artist-run culture in Canada, and is a member of the Pacific Association of Artist Run Centers, PAARC.
+UNIT/PITT is a member of the Pacific Association of Artist Run Centres, PAARC.